MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 Constexpr auto off2 = offsetof(A, bar);
 ```

-This code is ill-formed and could potentially cause crash at runtime.
+This code is ill-formed and could potentially cause a crash at runtime.
 To fix the error, change the code to no longer invoke undefined behavior.
 This is non-portable code that is disallowed by the C++ standard.

 ### New warning on declspec attributes
 In Visual Studio 2017 version 15.3, the compiler no longer ignores attributes if __declspec(…) is applied before extern "C" linkage specification.
 Previously, the compiler would ignore the attritbute, which could have runtime implications.
 When the `/Wall /WX` option is set, the following code produces "warning C4768: __declspec attributes before linkage specification are ignored":